 The principal activity of the company is the provision of long term finance for its immediate parent, Quadgas MidCo Limited.
+Quadgas MidCo Limited is the holding company for the Group comprising Quadgas MidCo Limited, Quadgas Finance Plc, Cadent Services Limited, Cadent Finance Plc, Cadent Gas Limited, Cadent Gas Pension Trustee Limited, Cadent Gas Pension Property Company 1 Limited, Cadent Gas Pension Property Company 2 Limited and Cadent Gas Pension Services Limited.
 The Directors are not aware at the date of this report, of any likely major changes in the company's activities or prospects in the next year.